double-H-nguyen/CS50/project/README.md

 ## Scope
 This will be a minimum-viable-product (MVP).
 I hope to improve upon it after taking the CS50 Web Programming course.

-The user will enter their goal, provide a description (optional), number of completions required, and reward.
+The user will enter their goal, provide a description, number of completions required, and reward.

 The user will log their progress by pressing a button to increment their number of completed.
 When this value is equal to the number of completions, the reward will be unlocked.